Keyfactor/godaddy-caplugin/readme_source.md

 2. **GoDaddy Certificate**

-    The GoDaddy AnyCA REST plugin does not purchase certificates from GoDaddy on its own.
+    The GoDaddy AnyCA Gateway REST plugin does not purchase certificates from GoDaddy on its own.
 To enroll a certificate using the plugin, you must first [purchase a certificate from GoDaddy](https://www.godaddy.com/web-security/ssl-certificate).
-Once purchased, the AnyCA REST plugin enables enrollment, [renewal](https://www.godaddy.com/help/renewing-my-ssl-certificate-864), and [rekeying (re-issuing)](https://www.godaddy.com/help/ssl-certificates-1000006) your purchased certificate.
+Once purchased, the AnyCA Gateway REST plugin enables enrollment, [renewal](https://www.godaddy.com/help/renewing-my-ssl-certificate-864), and [rekeying (re-issuing)](https://www.godaddy.com/help/ssl-certificates-1000006) your purchased certificate.

 3. **GoDaddy API Key**

-    The GoDaddy AnyCA REST plugin uses the [GoDaddy API](https://developer.godaddy.com/doc/endpoint/certificates) to perform all certificate operations.
+    The GoDaddy AnyCA Gateway REST plugin uses the [GoDaddy API](https://developer.godaddy.com/doc/endpoint/certificates) to perform all certificate operations.
 GoDaddy offers an environment for testing (OTE) and an environment for production use (Production).
 To configure the plugin, follow the [official GoDaddy documentation](https://developer.godaddy.com/getstarted) to create a [production API key](https://developer.godaddy.com/keys).
-To configure the , you'll need the following parameters handy:
+To configure the CA, you'll need the following parameters handy:

     * API URL (https://api.godaddy.com or https://api.ote-godaddy.com)
     * API Key